Molecular Systems Biology

 Wolfram Weckwerth | Curriculum Vitae - Publications ...

-Development of genome-wide metabolomics and proteomics/phosphoproteomics technologies as elementary systems biology techniques, high throughput profiling (HTP) in systems biology, data integration; combining experimental approaches with multivariate statistics, pattern recognition and modeling of metabolism: "synergetics"
+Development of genome-wide metabolomics and proteomics/phosphoproteomics technologies as elementary systems biology techniques, high throughput profiling (HTP) in systems biology, data integration; combining experimental approaches with multivariate statistics, pattern recognition and modeling of metabolism: "synergetics" in plants, animals and microbes.

 Development of theoretical models based on multivariate statistics for the biological interpretation of HTP data, recalculation of biochemical regulation – the "Jacobian" - from HTP data plant genotype-phenotype interaction; plant phenotypic plasticity including stress, growth, developmental and nutritional physiology